home-assistant/scenegen/README.md

 light.bedside
 ```

-Again, if you run with that map file it will output all of the entities listed, however you now have the possibility of restricting output devices based on the sections they are in, using the `--filter` option and supplying a commaseparated list of sections you want to include, for instance:
+Again, if you run with that map file it will output all of the entities listed, however you now have the possibility of restricting output devices based on the sections they are in, using the `--filter` option and supplying a comma separated list of sections you want to include, for instance:

 ```
 scenegen https://<some url> <some api key> --mapfile map.cfg --filter "Outside,Living Room"
 ```

-The intended us of the mapfile and filter is that you create a map of all your devices and organize them into zones that you are interested in creating scenes for and use the filter to limit output to that zone.
+The intended use of the mapfile and filter is that you create a map of all your devices and organize them into zones that you are interested in creating scenes for and use the filter to limit output to that zone.
 For instance you might want to create 3 or 4 scenes for your living room, and once the map is set up you can easily do so without the addition of unwanted devices.